On stacky surfaces and noncommutative surfaces: Acknowledgments

 \section{Acknowledgments}

 This project was initiated at the American Institute of Mathematics workshop ``Noncommutative surfaces and Artin's conjecture.''
 We thank the American Institute of Mathematics for its warm hospitality.
-It is a pleasure to also thank Pieter Belmans, Valery Lunts, Sid Mathur, and Michel Van den Bergh.
-Lastly, we thank Daniel Chan for enlightening discussions concerning the example in~\cref{sec:non-example-example}.
+It is a pleasure to also thank Pieter Belmans, Daniel Chan, Valery Lunts, Sid Mathur, and Michel Van den Bergh.

+On behalf of all authors, the corresponding author states that there is no conflict of interest.